 On June 26, 2009, 10-year-old Lindsey Baum left her friend’s house on Maple Street in McCleary, WA to walk the short distance to her home on E. Mommsen Road.
 The walk, one she made many times before, should have taken Lindsey only about 10 minutes.
 When Lindsey’s 10 p.m curfew came and went, and the girl still wasn’t home, her mother, Melissa Baum, became nervous.

 In April 2009, 17-year-old Brittanee Drexel from Rochester, New York, asked her mother if she could go with friends down to Myrtle Beach, South Carolina for spring break, a common thing for Rochester teens to do every year.
-Her mother, Dawn Drexel, refused because she didn’t know the friends Brittanee was going with and was worried something was going to happen to her.
+Her mother, Dawn Drexel, said no because she did not know the friends Brittanee was going with.

 On April 24, 2009, Brittanee asked her mom if she could go with her friends to Charlotte Beach in New York state for the weekend.
 Dawn said yes.